 • Mediation for individuals or groups

-o A skilled and impartial third party helps people in conflict clarify their issues and goals, communicate about the situation, and reach a constructive resolution.
+o A skilled and impartial third party helps people in conflict clarify their issues and goals, communicate about the situation, and potentially reach a mutually agreed upon resolution.
 Decisions are made by the parties and the process is voluntary and confidential.*

 • Conflict coaching

-o A skilled and impartial coach assists an individual in trying to address a conflict on their own by providing skills and resources in a confidential* setting.
+o A skilled and impartial coach assists an individual in conflict to clarify the issues and ways to address them more effectively and efficiently on their own.
+These skills and resources are provided in a confidential* setting.

 • Facilitation services